-- 6. As part of the NSP learning process, a series of Exercises is conducted to allow participants to apply the theories and concepts studied throughout the year.
+- 8. As part of the NSP learning process, a series of exercises is conducted to allow participants to apply the theories and concepts studied throughout the year.
 These exercises are connected to multiple learning outcomes and objectives, and are a key aspect of the educational experience for NSP.
-With the exception of Exercise STRATEGIC COMMUNICATOR, all of the exercises are embedded in CF575.
+With the exception of Exercise STRATEGIC COMMUNICATOR, all of the exercises are embedded in CF 575.
 Below is a list of NSP exercises and their associated aims. - a.
 Exercise STRATEGIC COMMUNICATOR.
 Exercise STRATEGIC COMMUNICATOR provides an opportunity to practise explaining and defending a policy position before a simulated Parliamentary committee.
-This exercise is embedded in CF581. - b.
-Exercise STRATEGIC DESIGNER (Grand Strategy Formulation).
-The object of this exercise is the creation of a concept that lays out the general specifications for the ends that Canada pursues in its efforts at the international level that are related to Canada's unique values and interests. - c.
+This exercise is embedded in CF 581. - b.
 Exercise STRATEGIC BRIDGE (Regional Strategy Formulation).
-This activity will be conducted as a student-led exercise providing an opportunity to practise the application of strategy formulation through the design of a security strategy given national policy guidance.
-Having determined the ends in the previous Exercise STRATEGIC DESIGNER, this exercise will review national security policy to identify the localized ends, ways, and means required in the articulation of the key elements of a national security strategy for a particular region of the world.
+This activity will be conducted as a student-led exercise providing an opportunity to practise 1-13/15 the application of strategy formulation through the design of a security strategy given national policy guidance.
+This exercise reviews national security policy to identify the localized ends, ways, and means required in the articulation of the key elements of a national security strategy for a particular region of the world.
 Secondarily, the programme members will develop a better understanding of the complexities and issues for the region and/or strategic issue selected in the particular Academic Year.

-- d.
-Exercise STRATEGIC GARDEN (Reframing Regional Strategy).
-Exercise STRATEGIC GARDEN provides an opportunity for NSP students to reframe their thinking on Canada's regional strategy after having taken part in the International ELV.
-STRATEGIC GARDEN will replicate the approach adopted by STRATEGIC DESIGNER.
-Small groups will be formed, each led by a facilitator in design thinking.
-Each group will produce a strategic concept around which detailed interagency planning can commence. - e.
+- c.
 Exercise STRATEGIC POWER (Government of Canada International Crisis Response).
 Conducted in Ottawa, STRATEGIC POWER is a national strategic planning exercise involving crisis management in a time-sensitive planning environment.
-It provides an opportunity to practise interdepartmental, national-level crisis management in an international scenario. - f.
-Exercise STRATEGIC PLAY (Government of Canada Crisis Response).
+It provides an opportunity to practise interdepartmental, national-level crisis management in an international scenario. - d.
+Exercise STRATEGIC DESIGNER (Reframing Regional Strategy).
+Exercise STRATEGIC DESIGNER provides an opportunity for NSP students to reframe their thinking on Canada's regional strategy after having taken part in the International ELV.
+Small groups will be formed, each lead by a facilitator in design thinking.
+Each group will produce a strategic concept around which detailed interagency planning can commence. - e.
+Exercise STRATEGIC PLAY (Government of Canada Domestic Crisis Response).
 Conducted in Ottawa, Exercise STRATEGIC PLAY provides an opportunity to practise inter-departmental, national-level crisis management in a domestic scenario.
 It portrays the federal level of government in consequence management of an emerging series of cascading events, calling for the offering of the best possible advice and the recommending of decisions which may involve select national responses.
 Taking place in Canada in 'real time', the notional events occur in actual locations, and are conducted under (simulated) media and public scrutiny.
 Each of the provincially-based scenarios surges into, or threatens a direct impact on, regional economic and security partners, adding an international and diplomatic element.